Bok Choy for Weight Loss and 3 Key Nutritional Benefits

 On its own the flavor has been described as a cross between cabbage and iceberg lettuce, with a slight mustard tang to it (though only the most delicate of taste buds would find it particularly strong).

 In recipes, it will tend to take on the flavor of whatever it is cooked with.
-This, along with all the beneficial effects on your health mentioned ahead, make bok choy a great low-calorie base for many meals.
+This, along with all the beneficial effects and nutritional properties mentioned ahead, make choy sum a great low-calorie base for many meals.

-If you have enough vitamin A in your diet from sources like organic eggs, or perhaps best of all, a good cod liver oil like this (which is importantly also high in complementary vitamin D), then you won’t convert these carotenoids.
+If you have enough vitamin A in your diet from sources like organic eggs, or cod liver oil (which is also high in complementary vitamin D), then you won’t convert these carotenoids.

-They will remain in their current form, circulating in your body to extinguish free radicals and prevent them from damaging cells in ways that can lead to various diseases.
-This is a role that is likely to be more beneficial to anyone that isn’t already low on vitamin A.
+They will remain in their current form, circulating in your body to extinguish free radicals and prevent them from damaging cells.
+This is a role that is more beneficial to anyone that isn’t already low on vitamin A.

-That said, bok choy health benefits do include being a good source of potential vitamin A for vegans and vegetarians.
+That said, pak choy is a good source of potential vitamin A for vegans and vegetarians.
 Ideally have it in meals with healthy fats to aid in beta-carotene absorption.

-Vitamin C is another powerful antioxidant in bok choy.
-A cup of the chopped leaves contain around 45 mg or 75% of the recommended daily allowance (though this figure is too low and it’s worth getting much more if you want to feel the beneficial effects of vitamin C on your health).
+Vitamin C is another antioxidant found in this high nutrition vegetable.
+A cup of chopped pak choy leaves contain around 45 mg or 75% of the recommended daily allowance.

-Unfortunately vitamin C is easily depleted by high heat, usually over 160 degrees fahrenheit or 70 degrees celsius.
-For this reason I’d recommend adding it at the later stages to stir fries and other meals.
+Unfortunately vitamin C is easily depleted by heat, usually over 160 degrees Fahrenheit or 70 degrees Celsius.
+For this reason it’s best to add bok choy at the later stages to stir fries and other meals.

-It is also much better to steam these greens in a steamer that protects the nutrients than boil them, where much of the nutritional value is leeched into the boiling water.
+It is also much better to steam these greens in a steamer that protects the nutrients than boil them, where much of the nutritional value is leached into the boiling water.

-Other vitamins in bok choy include significant levels of vitamin K and a variety of B vitamins, especially folate.
-Vitamin K is essential for proper calcium metabolism and preventing many diseases of inflammation, such as heart disease, osteoporosis and arthritis.
+Other vitamins in pak choy include significant levels of vitamin K and a variety of B vitamins, especially folate.
+Vitamin K is essential for proper calcium metabolism and preventing inflammation disorders.

 B vitamins are needed for proper digestion, energy production, a well functioning brain and nervous system and reducing stress, healthy skin and hair and a variety of other important functions within your body.

-Alongside all the antioxidants and vitamins, this healthy vegetable usually provides a good spectrum of minerals.
-Calcium, iron, potassium and selenium (also an antioxidant) are most often measured as the predominant ones in terms of RDA, but the smaller amounts of other minerals are also important.
+Alongside all the antioxidants and vitamins, this vegetable provides a good spectrum of minerals.
+Calcium, iron, potassium and selenium are most often measured as the predominant ones in terms of RDA, but the smaller amounts of other minerals are also important.

-I’d really like to read your comments if you have cooked with bok choy before and have any healthy recipes based around it.
-Next up I’ll be covering in detail the best ways to use bok choy in your meals.
+I’d appreciate reading your comments if you have cooked with bok choy before and enjoy eating it.
+Next up I’ll be covering in detail the best ways to use pak choy in your meals.